 You have to select something valuable to give away to your audience.
 Something that is specific to them and what they will want to have.
 Then promote the giveaway on giveaway submission sites, social media, and your website and make it necessary to sign up for your email list to enter the giveaway.

 You can use the RafflePress plugin for WordPress to get your visitor’s attention with giveaways.
-They’ll have to enter their email address to participate, and they can share it to get additional entries.
+They’ll have to enter their email address to participate, and they can share it to earn additional entries.

 7.2 Create Cornerstone Content